andd3r5/Model-Comparison-for-Review-Classification/README.md

 - Support Vector Machines
 - RoBERTa

-The model hyperparameter were optimized with CVGridSearch(), which gave the folloging result.
+The model hyperparameter were optimized with GridSearchCV(), which gave the following result.

 | Preprocessor | Tf-idf Transformer | Model |
 |----------|:-------------:|------:|